Marvin Scott: Career

-Scott is a member of Kappa Alpha Psi, Phi Delta Kappa, Alpha Kappa Mu, Alpha Kappa Delta, and Phi Kappa Phi.
-He has spoken at the Republican National Convention, Indiana Republican State Convention and numerous venues across the United States.
-For seven years, he served as a talk show host on WRKO, Boston, Massachusetts, and at other radio outlets WPLZ, Richmond, Virginia, and WHNC, Henderson, North Carolina.

-Scott continues to be an active political figure, especially due to his prominent role in watershed desegregation cases like the Boston Desegregation Case of 1974.

 Desegregation activism

 Scott played a prominent role in numerous cases involving the desegregation of U.S. public schools, including the Morgan v.
 Hennigan Boston desegregation case of 1974.
 As the Associate Dean of the School of Education at Boston University, Scott, along with Robert Dentler, then Dean of the School of Education at Boston University, was appointed as a sociological expert.
 He was appointed to help Judge W. Arthur Garrity to assist in the Boston Public Schools desegregation plan.
 Scott played a primary role in the desegregation plan, which became paramount in the civil rights struggle within U.S. public education.
 Scott and Dentler coauthored Schools on Trial, a book published in 1981 about the case and their role in it.
 In the book, they state, "Desegregation has been achieved in Boston.
 Quality integrated education will take longer."